4 New Square’s commercial litigation networking breakfast provided a useful forum to…

-He is rated in Chambers and Partners / Legal 500 in the following eight areas, reflecting extensive experience of blue-chip litigation across a range of areas of commercial practice (Tier 1/New Silk):
+He is rated in Chambers and Partners / Legal 500 in the following seven areas, reflecting extensive experience of blue-chip litigation across a range of areas of commercial practice:

-George has particular experience of high-value and high-profile international and cross-border work and has been involved in cases in a number of jurisdictions in recent years including BVI (called in 2015), Cayman Islands, Trinidad, Dubai, Oman, Hong Kong and Singapore.
-He also accepts appointments as arbitrator and has acted as sole arbitrator and co-arbitrator in LCIA, ICC and ICAC arbitrations.
+George has particular experience of high-value and high-profile international and cross-border work and has been involved in cases in a number of jurisdictions in recent years including BVI (called in 2015), Cayman Islands, Trinidad, St Vincent, St Lucia, Dubai and Hong Kong .
+He also accepts appointments as arbitrator.

 He is highly regarded as an advocate with Foxton J recently noting that George conducted cross-examination during a heavy 3 week fraud trial with “considerable skill” (HPII at ).

-Consistent with George’s range of experience, in the last few years he has acted in a large number of important reported cases including 8 hearings in the Court of Appeal and Privy Council:
+Consistent with George’s range of experience, in the last few years he has acted in a large number of reported cases.
+Examples include:

-In 2012 George was named as one of ten ‘Stars of the Bar’ in a survey by Legal Week, having previously been named in the 2010 version as a ‘Highly Commended’ Junior.
+Prior to taking silk George was named as one of ten ‘Stars of the Bar’ in a survey by Legal Week.

 George sits on the European Users’ Council of the LCIA and in 2022 was appointed as one of the UK delegates to the ICC Commission on Arbitration and ADR.
-He was elected to the Executive Committee of COMBAR (the Commercial Bar Association) for 2020-2022, having previously been elected to the committee from 2013 to 2016 and having acted as Chair of Junior COMBAR from 2011 to 2013, and now Co-Chairs the Gulf Sub-Committee.
+He was elected to the Executive Committee of COMBAR (the Commercial Bar Association) , having previously acted as Chair of Junior COMBAR from 2011 to 2013 He Chairs the Gulf Sub-Committee and the Professional Education Committee.
 He was on the Executive Committee of the PNBA from 2016-2018.

-In May 2015 George was called to the Bar of the Eastern Caribbean Supreme Court (British Virgin Islands).
+George is also called to the Bar of the Eastern Caribbean Supreme Court (British Virgin Islands).